web-auth/doc/deep-into-the-framework/extensions.md

 ## Extension Input

-To enable an authenticator feature like the geolocation, you must ask it throught the creation or the request option objects.
+To enable an authenticator feature like the geolocation, you must ask it through the creation or the request option objects.

 ### The Easy Way